What is least count : How to calculate least count of Vernier Caliper And Micrometer

 The least count of an instrument is the smallest measurement that can be measured using that instrument.
-The lower the least count, the smaller and precise dimension that you can measure.
+The lower the count, the smaller and more precise the dimension that you can measure.

 Let’s take the example of a ruler.
 It has 10 marks in between 1 centimeter.
 So the least count for a ruler is 1/10= .1 cm or 1 mm.
 So with a ruler, the smallest dimension that you can measure is .1 cm or 1 mm.